-For a list of available certificates and minors, see Program of Study.
+For a list of available certificates and minors, see Academic Programs.

-A nondegree preprofessional program in chiropractic, medical laboratory science, dental hygiene, dentistry, law, medicine, naturopathic medicine, nursing, occupational therapy, optometry, pharmacy, physical therapy, physician assistant, radiation therapy, teacher education, and veterinary medicine.
+A non-degree pre-professional program in chiropractic, medical laboratory science, dental hygiene, dentistry, law, medicine, naturopathic medicine, nursing, occupational therapy, optometry, pharmacy, physical therapy, physician assistant, radiation therapy, teacher education (elementary, secondary and special ed), and veterinary medicine.

 Portland State University assesses undergraduate student learning and engagement related to the eight Undergraduate Campus-Wide Learning Outcomes: Communication; Creative and Critical Thinking; Disciplinary and/or Professional Expertise; Diversity; Engagement; Ethics and Social Responsibility; Internationalization; and Sustainability through a variety of activities.